 I consistently find leaders and professionals across the globe making the same big mistake — they try to squeeze in handling email between their meetings and other tasks.

-My clients receive an average of 100 emails per day.
+But my clients receive an average of 100 emails per day.
 Each email requires an average of two minutes to process, totalling 200 minutes, or 3 hours and 20 minutes per day!
 They can’t possibly process email “between” other tasks.

-One of the first ways I help my clients is to convince them that email is “real work.”
-It’s communication from team members, customers, vendors, and other stakeholders.
+One of the first ways I help my clients save time on email is to convince them that email is “real work.”
+Email is communication from team members, customers, vendors, and other stakeholders.
 It takes focus and significant blocks of dedicated time to handle.
 It’s not something to be done when you have “a few minutes” in between other tasks.

-Another way I help my clients with email is by recommending tools that can reduce the time it takes for them to process their email.
+Another way I help my clients save time on email is by recommending tools that can reduce the time it takes to process email.
 One tool that I’m currently recommending is called Mailbutler.

 Mailbutler is a productivity plugin that seamlessly integrates with your favorite email client.
-It has a host of features that can save you and your team significant time in handling email.
+It has a host of features that can save you and your team significant time.

-One of my favorite Mailbutler features is called Templates.
 Most of my clients find themselves sending out similar emails day after day.
-Rather than having to retype the same sentences, this feature allows my clients to create a template.
-Then they simply “tweak” the template to personalize it for the recipient.
+Rather than having to retype the same sentences, a template feature allows my clients to save emails they use frequently.
+Then they simply “tweak” the template to personalize it for the next recipient.
 Done!

-Using Mailbutler templates can cut down an email response time from two minutes to 30 seconds.
-If you’re sending a similar email response to 20 people in the same day, using templates can save you 30 minutes per day just for that one basic email response.
-But if you use a few templates in a day to respond to even more messages, you’ll save even more time.
+Using templates can cut down email response time from two minutes per message to 30 seconds.
+If you’re sending a similar email response to 20 people in the same day, using templates can save you 30 minutes.
+If you end up using a few templates in a day to respond to even more messages, you’ll save even more time on email.

-Use “Send Later” to Protect Teams from Burnout
+5. Use “Send Later” to Protect from Burnout

-Another Mailbutler feature I really love is “Send Later.”
-This allows you to schedule your emails to send for a future date and time.
+Many email clients and productivity plugins allow you to schedule your emails to send at a future date and time.
 As I coach my clients, the “always-on 24/7” work culture made possible by our iPhones and other devices isn’t conducive to sustainable productivity.

 In fact, studies show that people who don’t disconnect during weekends and vacations are less productive and more prone to burnout.
 Read my post, The Importance of Work-Life Balance, for a look at the research behind this finding.